gwyatt40/Intermediate-Arduino/README.md

 ## Motor Control

 ### Description
-The object of this assignment was to use a potentiometer to control the speed of a DC motor.
-To do this we had to use several new wiring components including a transistor, a diode, and a battery pack.
-The first thing I did was setup the wiring, because that was the trickiest part of the project with the most new components.
+Goal: The object of this assignment was to use a potentiometer to control the speed of a DC motor.
+Steps: The first thing I did was set up the wiring, because that was the trickiest part of the project with the most new components.
 I got the battery pack working and sautered it to have exactly 6V.
 Then, I wired up the circuit, connecting the motor, transistor, diode, potentiometer, and battery pack.
-Next, I wrote a code that read the value of the potentiometer and converted it into a speen that would be wrotten by the motor.
-My project didnt't work, however, and I had to test and retest both my code and my w9ring before I was able to determine that my wiring had been the issue originally.
+Next, I wrote a code that read the value of the potentiometer and converted it into a speed that would be written by the motor.

 ### Code
 [Motor Control Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Motor_Control/Motor_Control.ino)

 ### Problems
-I had lots of issues with the wiring for this project, ranging from problems with the battery pack to problems with the direction of the diode.
-Since a battery pack was needed to power the motor (in addition to the computer powering the arduino), I had to find a battery pack that was wired and sautered to have exactly 6V of power.
-Luckily I was able to do this, but I had to test it a few times to make sure it worked and I kept forgetting what order the batteries went in to produce exactly 6V.
-After I got a working battery pack I had to deal with the rest of the wiring.
-There was a frtzing diagram on the Canvas page which was definitely helpful, but I wasn't able to figure out the finepoints of the wiring (pins etc.) from that alone.
-I some googling and copied some other people's fritzing but my wiring still tuned out really wrong and I made lots of silly mistakes (my diode was facing the way, etc).
-Once Mr. H showed me how to fix my wiring, it turned out that my code (which was pretty simple) was ok and I got my project to work.
-I probably should have tried to find a really reliable fritzing diagram online instead of trying to piece together my wiring from random Arduino forums and from what I saw of other people's projects.
+I made a couple mistakes with my wiring which I fixed with the help of Mr. H and Google.
+Besides this, I didn’t really encounter any major issues during this project, though the wiring problems were definitely time consuming.

 ### Pictures
 <img src = "https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Media/MotorControlPhoto.jpg" width="600">